Sepantapouya/Tic-Toc-Toe-Using-ReactJs-/README.md

 ### Installing

-Just open your terminal and run this code in your Folder(be sure to have nodeJs installed on your system)
+Just open your terminal and run this code # in this folder #(be sure to have nodeJs installed on your system)

 Don't worry if you get warnings(WARN)
 ```
 $ npm install
 ```
-## Running

 after finishing your instalation , run this code